EA7KDO/Scripts/README.md

-getversions.sh		Get Pi-Star Version Strings gitcopy2.sh		Graphic Git Copy for Nextion Screens gitcopy3.sh		Test Package - Do Not Use gitcopy.sh		gicopy for use by Nextion Screens IND_Dev.sh		Test Package -n Do Not Use
+getversions.sh		Get Pi-Star Version Strings gitcopy2.sh		Graphic Git Copy for Nextion Screens gitcopy3.sh		Test Package - Do Not Use gitcopy.sh		gitcopy.sh for use by Nextion Screens IND_Dev.sh		Test Package -n Do Not Use
 IND.sh			Nextion Driver Installation Utility installfunctions.sh	Install Funtions.php to correct the Not Linked Issue on P25